Loyalties (novel)

 Loyalties is a novel by Raymond Williams, first published in 1985.

+Plot

 A political drama that begins in 1936 and extends to the 1980s.
 How a small group, some from very privileged backgrounds and some working-class militants, react first to the rise of Fascism, then the war, then the changing of alignments during the Cold War.
 There is suspicion that some of them were doing a lot more than they admitted to their friends.
 Suspicions of personal and political betrayal.